nblmc/geoservices-docs/atlascope/using/introduction.md

 ## Context

-Atlascope is a web app for exploring and browsing the rich collection of urban atlases held at the Boston Public Library.
+[ATLASCOPE](https://atlascope.leventhalmap.org/ "ATLASCOPE") is a web app for exploring and browsing the rich collection of urban atlases held at the Boston Public Library.

 For researching urban history in the US, **urban atlases**, like the ones that were produced for fire insurance surveys, are some of the most important resources.
 But because these atlases are physically clumsy, and broken up page-by-page into areas covering usually only a few city blocks, it’s not always easy to find what you’re looking for, and even more difficult to compare across time.